Greens Farms, Connecticut

-Station house, seen from northwest, Green's Farms (Metro-North station) in the Greens Farms section of Westport, Connecticut.
+The station house, seen from the northwest, of the Metro-North station in the Greens Farms neighborhood of Westport, Connecticut.

 Green's Farms is the oldest neighborhood in the town of Westport in Fairfield County, Connecticut, United States.
 It was first listed as a census-designated place at the 2020 census.
+As of the 2020 census, Green's Farms had a population of 3,125.

 Geography

 Boundary

 The boundaries of the neighborhood, like those of most neighborhoods with no governmental status, are vague, but according to a New York Times article in 2001, "generally, a resident can confidently claim a Green's Farms address if the property lies within the area bounded by Hillspoint Road, the Fairfield town line and the Post Road".
 The Greens Farms census-designated place as drawn in 2020 follows the same boundaries.
 According to the same article, Turkey Hill Road and Morningside Drive are the heart of the neighborhood.

 Climate

 The neighborhood enjoys a temperate climate and has many ecological systems, including a salt marsh.